By Ann Pflaum and Jay Weiner with an introduction by Karen Kaler

 After graduating in 1968, she taught English and directed drama in a suburban junior high, then studied in Mexico.
 In 1970, she returned to the University and became assistant to Graduate School Dean May Brodbeck.
 That’s where she met Associate Dean Kenneth Keller.
 Sindelir went on to earn her law degree from the University in 1978 and joined the U’s Office of General Counsel.

 In 1981, Sindelir and Keller were married.
-They had one son.
+They had a son and a daughter.
 In 1985, Keller became the University’s 12th president.
 To manage the roles of lawyer, spouse, and mother, Sindelir reduced her work to half time and used office vacation days to attend University events.
 Sindelir and Keller currently split their time between Minnesota and Italy.

 PATRICIA HASSELMO: 1988-1997